temichus/scylladb/README.md

 git clone git@github.com:scylladb/scylla-ccm.git
 git clone git@github.com:scylladb/scylla-dtest.git # or from your fork cd scylla-dtest
-## install  3.9.10 via pyenv same as used in docker installation
+## install python via pyenv same as used in docker installation
-## ❯ docker run -it `cat ./scripts/image` python --version
+# get the current supported python version from docker image (at the time of the writing it was 3.11.4)
-##      Python 3.9.10
+export PYTHON_VERSION=docker run -it `cat ./scripts/image` python --version |  cut -d' ' -f2
 curl https://pyenv.run | bash
 # go to: https://github.com/pyenv/pyenv/wiki/Common-build-problems#prerequisites
 # and follow the instructions for your distribution, to install the prerequisites